ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

 ## Preprocessing of Sequence Files

 1. **Copying of Query Genomes:**
-    The reference genomes were copied into two separate folders within the 'reference_genomes' directory:
+    The reference genomes were copied into two separate folders within '__data/raw/reference_genomes__':
     - 'refseq'
     - 'non-refseq'